When I first started with PHP a long time ago, I really had trouble setting up work environment.

-If you’re looking for a way to improve your user’s experience in terms of speed – try Fastly.
+Are you a Magento store owner whos looking for a way to improve your user’s experience in terms of speed – try Fastly.
 Read more

 Hello fellow developers!
 You always wanted to learn Magento and get a job as a Junior Magento Developer?
 Read on.
 Read more

 Head on over to Magento dashboard in your store and take a look at CMS blocks.
 How many CMS blocks have you got?
 Can you tell which of the blocks are being used on site and which are currently not active or can be safely removed?
 Can you pick a random CMS block and instantly know what it is and where to find it on site?
 In this article we’re going to cover a powerful way of organizing, searching and filtering CMS blocks by simply naming them in a specific way.
 And the best part is that it works out of the box in vanilla Magento without any extensions.
 Read more